DD2480-Group-26/TagStudioClone/report.md

 - Adam: 2 hours.

+- Robin: 3 hours.
+I had some problem with pyenv.
+When I created my virtual environment it didn't use 3.12 even if I specified that it should.
+I solved it by using the python3.12 bin when creating the venv instead of the python3 bin.

 5. analyzing code/output;
 - Love: 1 hour.
 - Filip: 2 hours.
 - Adam: 4 hours.
+- Robin: 4 hours.

 6. writing documentation;
 - Love: 2 hours.
 - Filip: 3 hours.
 - Adam: 3 hours.
+- Robin: 2 hours.

 7. writing code;
 - Love: 15 hours
 - Filip: 10 hours.
 - Adam: 8 hours.
+- Robin: 10 hours.

 8. running code?
 - Love: 2 hours, first to find out what was wrong with the code and then to make sure that my changes did not break any other part of the code.
 - Filip: 3 hours, I include the time I spent bug searching the code I wrote and not just the run-time.
 - Adam: 2 hours.
+- Robin: 1 hour.

 For setting up tools and libraries (step 4), enumerate all dependencies you took care of and where you spent your time, if that time exceeds